jaehongyoon-sketch/2D-FlashGame-Excape-From-Earth/README.md

 # 2D Flash Game: Escape From Earth

-A 2D action game developed with Unity and C#.
+A 2D Flash game developed with Unity and C#.

 The player must defeat incoming enemies, avoid various attacks, collect useful items, and survive until the boss battle.